PeaceFounder/PeaceFounder.github.io/roadmap.md

 The PeaceFounder e-voting system is meticulously designed with both the voter and election authority in mind.
 Intuitive voting experience while ensuring seamless deployment and maintenance is a priority.
 Balancing a user-centric design with the highest standards of security, transparency, and privacy is a commitment of the PeaceFounder project, even when these goals are in tension with each other.
 Every detail reflects our dedication to excellence, a journey thus far curated by a singular, dedicated vision.

-In April 2023, a milestone was reached where all cryptographic elements were integrated, paving the way for a unified voting system.
-Experience PeaceFounder's user-friendly GUI client, crafted in QML, through the most common use scenario by watching the video below:
+In April 2023, a milestone was reached where all cryptographic elements were integrated, paving the way for a unified voting system, which can be checked out in [a 10-minute demo](https://www.youtube.com/embed/L7M0FG50ulU).
+Since then, significant progress has been made by bundling client GUI clients, improving the installation experience and creating an admin panel, making the system much more accessible to a wider audience:

 ~~~
-<iframe width="560" height="315" src="https://www.youtube.com/embed/L7M0FG50ulU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=3asNuNMlHhY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 ~~~

 The demonstration video captures the project's potential, emphasising its early-stage nature.
-We're keenly aware of the improvements required to revolutionise the e-voting landscape.
-Firstly, our primary goal is to streamline the interface for the guardian, ensuring their workflow is more intuitive.
-Furthermore, we're in the process of developing infrastructure for external braiding.
-Next on our agenda is enhancing the workflow for auditors.
-Additionally, we're planning to add a static bulletin board facade website, enabling voters to verify that their votes have been cast as intended.
+It already shows a streamlined and intuitive workflow for the guardian.
+Now, the next step is going to be a focus on audibility and transparency where braid chain and bulletin board records can be serialised in a disk and verified with a common interface and streamlining record distribution, in particular to a GitHub repository which is also going to serve as bulletin board accessible to voters themselves where voters can also verify that their votes to have been cast as intended.

 Looking ahead, mobile phones have become indispensable for daily tasks; we aspire to make the voting system readily accessible on these devices.
 A significant step in this direction is transitioning the client backend to Rust.
 Not only would Rust offer complete compilation, but its compatibility with the Arti library (which wraps TOR) is crucial for offering intractability for the voters.
 This move is especially pertinent given the uncertainty surrounding Julia's adaptability for mobile app integrations in the foreseeable future.